SERENYX LEAGUE

 13.1 General Rule

-Spectating during official matches is restricted to protect competitive integrity.
-No unauthorized individuals may join match lobbies.
+Spectating during official Serenyx League matches is restricted to protect competitive integrity.
+No unauthorized individuals may join a match lobby in any capacity unless explicitly permitted under this section.

 13.2 In-Game Observers